MT. WASHINGTON VALLEY REAL ESTATE

 Silver Lake Village

 The heart of Madison.
 The lake itself is nearly 1,000 acres, surrounded by forest, with multiple public beaches and a boat launch.
 Many residents are year-round, though you'll find seasonal homes as well.
-The village has a post office, a country store, and a historic train depot — but that's about it commercially.
+The village has a post office, a hardware store, and a historic train depot — but that's about it commercially.
 This is not a town with a downtown.
 If that sounds like a drawback, Madison probably isn't for you.
 If it sounds like exactly what you've been looking for, keep reading.

 Eidelweiss Village District

-A distinct neighborhood in the northern part of town, built around three ponds.
+A distinct neighborhood in the north-eastern part of town, built around three ponds.
 It has an optional property owners' association (not a mandatory HOA) that organizes community events and maintains shared recreational facilities including skating areas.
 Eidelweiss has a mix of year-round residents and vacation homeowners, and it's popular with families who enjoy a neighborhood feel in a rural setting.

 The overall pace of life in Madison is slow… by design.
 People who move here are choosing this intentionally.
 Remote workers, retirees, families who want their kids outside more than inside, and outdoor enthusiasts who'd rather be 10 minutes from a trailhead than 10 minutes from a coffee shop.